RayFoulk/SmallStack/Documents/DesignFCH12.md

 In this way, the MCS resembles ACC except reversed. writing ACC => MCS with zero in upper char clears carry and compare bits.
 ADD is always with carry.
-DSEL and PSEL octets could be independent up/dn counters to all for next/prev-dev and psel instr.
+CSL and PSL octets could be independent up/dn counters to all for next/prev-dev and PSL instr.
 PTR[] registers may be used for temporary storage to simulate ROR and ROL operations.
 Future usage for some reserved bits include greater/less